healthykitchen101/healthykitchen101.com/ice-makers/reviews/best.md

 The Frigidaire ice maker is an all-round excellent machine.
 Good design and build quality is matched to both consistent high ice quality and top production capacity.

 The Frigidaire took a little longer than most other machines to fill a basket of ice, but it was one of the few machines that averaged over 18 oz or 500 g (**555g** exact) of quality ice per basket.
-It produced 11.4 oz (323 g) of ice per hour and one basket took around **103 minutes**.
+It produced 11.4 oz (323 g) of ice per hour and one basket took around **103 minutes**.\[52\] Frigidaire Portable Ice Maker Good Capacity 1

 Not only that, the average weight per large ice bullet was **6.2 g**, which was really good and occasionally it managed to put out bullets of 7 grams.
 The amount of waste or broken ice produced was only an average of 1.8% of net basket weight.
 Overall, the machine should produce about **17 lbs or 7.8 kg** of ice per 24 hours.